orbatschow/kubepost/docs/database.md

 </table>

-### Database.spec.instanceSelector
+### Database.spec.connectionSelector
 <sup><sup>[↩ Parent](#databasespec)</sup></sup>

-Define which instances shall be managed by kubepost for this database.
+Define which connections shall be used by kubepost for this database.

 <table>
     <thead>